C1C0/laravel-udemy-learning/Learning/Authorization/policies.md

 - common command: `php artisan make:policy [NAME]`
 - more advanced func.: `php artisan make:policy [NAME] --model=[MODEL_NAME]`
+- meant to be used mainly for model resources

 ## Old way of registering